elastic/Elastic-Contributor-Program/README.md

 For all of us at Elastic, community matters.

-This program is to recognize and reward the top community contributors and aims to encourage interaction among members, content creation and sharing of knowledge, commitment is awarded annually.
+This program is to recognize and reward the top community contributors and aims to encourage interaction among members, content creation and sharing of knowledge.
+Commitment is awarded annually.

 There are several ways to contribute, such as: